Gnas123/website/README.md

 # feature:
 HTML, CSS with responsive design and bootstrap<br>
-Login, login with google
+Login, login with google<br>
-AJAX search for CRUD and anime tittle with Jquery Anime wishlist using JSON for managing
+AJAX search for CRUD and anime tittle with Jquery<br>
+Anime wishlist using JSON for managing<br>
-Watching anime through youtube playlist link
+Watching anime through youtube playlist link<br>